adaorachi/Grooveit_capstone/README.md

   A user can view a single artist.
   A user can view a single artist track.
   A user can view a single artist album tracks.
-  A user can view new released tracks, recommended tracks and top chart informatoin, A user can toggle between dark and light mode.
+  A user can view new released tracks, recommended tracks and top chart information.
+  A user can listen to audio music.
+A play, pause and replay features were also implemented.
+  A user can search for music tracks.
+  A user can toggle between dark and light mode.
 - A user can navigate throught the pages of the site: